SunderlandLab/oxidizable-pfas-precursor-inference/README.md

+NOTICE: <em>We have noticed that on some samples, repeated runs with the same options give different results.
+A fix for this will be coming soon, along with improved flexibility and output capabilities.</em>

 # Description
 oxidizable-pfas-precursor-inference is a command line tool to infer concentrations of oxidizable precursors aggregated by perfluorinated chain length (n) and manufacturing